Indentures from the 1800s

 This project was running for 2 years from 2020-2022 . . . and is still worth a look!

-To take part in the new SET SAIL project, scroll down to see what has been added!
+To take part in the SET SAIL project, scroll down to see what has been added.

-LILAC2020 – ‘Life in Lockdown’ Archive Collection – to be found towards the bottom of the page.
+LILAC2020 – ‘Life in Lockdown’ Archive Collection – to be found towards the bottom of the page – and extended into 2021.

 Born out of a need to work online during the closure of the Museum due to the Coronavirus pandemic 2020, SET SAIL is a chance to get involved with the museum in a digital way, in order to SET SAIL on a virtual voyage.

 SET = Stay home, Engage, Together (Share, Entertain, Team up!)

 SAIL = Story, Art/Artefacts, Info, Links (Surprise, Amaze, Inspire, Learn)

 You can enjoy images and photos, read stories and poems, watch video clips, click on the links, find out more about our collections or have a go at one of the challenges.